-Throughout the year, the Guidance office provides workshops for parents and students on topics regarding the college application process and financial aid.
+Throughout the year, the Counseling department provides workshops for parents and students on topics regarding the college application process and financial aid.
 Participation in these informative sessions can make the planning process easier.
-During Fall semester, many college representatives visit Immaculata-La Salle to discuss the schools' programs with students.
-The Guidance office will provide students with permits to attend these meetings.
-Students are responsible for completing their resumes on Naviance for the faculty to complete recommendation letters.
-It is imperative that all information be provided in a timely manner.
+During Fall semester, many college representatives visit ILS to discuss the schools' programs with students.
+The Counseling department will provide students with passes to attend these meetings.
+Students are also responsible for completing their resumes on Naviance and for asking teachers, moderators, or coaches for letters of recommendation.
+It is imperative that this be done in a timely manner.